cecilia-n/cecilia-n/README.md

   -   Topics Currently interested in:  Data Engineering, ML
   -   and Statistical Modeling
 - 🌱 I’m currently practicing Python, SQL, R, Git
-- 📚 I really want to learn Version Control/Data Structures well
+- 📚 I really want to learn dbt/Data Structures well
 - ⚙️ I’m looking to collaborate on any projects or any hackathons!
 - 📫 How to reach me: cecilian58213@gmail.com